 The restructuring process for Chapter 12 bankruptcy includes the following:

-- The business has 90 days to come up with a repayment plan, and sometimes the deadline can be extended.
+- The business has 90 days to develop a repayment plan, and sometimes the deadline can be extended.

 - The business owner can pay off their debts over 3 to 5 years.